sscdotopen/datawig/README.md

 - scikit-learn

 ## Installation with pip

+_Note that Ubuntu users have to use `pip3` instead of `pip` during the installation._

 ### CPU
 ```bash
 > pip install datawig
 ```

 ### GPU
-If you want to run DataWig on a GPU you need to make sure your version of Apache MXNet Incubating contains the GPU bindings.
+If you want to run DataWig on a GPU you need to make sure your version of Apache MXNet contains the GPU bindings.
 Depending on your version of CUDA, you can do this by running the following: